General Scholarship FAQs

 Does it cost money to apply for an MSHF scholarship?

 Nope!
-It is free to apply to either of the MSHF scholarship programs.
+It is free to apply to all of the MSHF scholarship programs.

 What is the criteria used to select scholarship recipients?

 Mat-Su Health Foundation scholarships are need-based.
-An applicant’s need is calculated based on their available resources (expected family contribution, scholarships, Pell Grants, etc.), the total cost of attendance, interest in a field of health care or human services, and other extenuating circumstances that will impact their ability to pay for their education.
+An applicant’s need is calculated based on their available resources (Estimated Student Aid Index from the FAFSA, Pell Grants), the total cost of attendance, interest in a field of health care or human services, and other extenuating circumstances that will impact their ability to pay for their education.

 What is my Cost of Attendance (COA)?